nottsa/nottsa.github.io/bookings.md

 layout: page
 title: Booking Policies
 ---

-# Booking Policies

 ## How to book
 Availability for dates is displayed on this website against each activity.
-If you need to make further enquiries please email bookings@nottsscoutsadventure.org.uk.
+If you need to make further enquiries please email <bookings@nottsscoutsadventure.org.uk>.

 Bookings made at the website checkout are provisional and will be held for 10 days pending payment of a 20% deposit.
 Instructions for your selected payment method will be sent by email with your provisional booking confirmation.